AdobeDocs/experience-platform.en/help/query-service/ui/create-datasets.md

 title: Generate Datasets from Results in Query Service
 topic: queries
 type: Tutorial
 description: Adobe Experience Platform Query Service allows the creation of datasets from the UI.
 After a dataset is created, it can be accessed like any other dataset in the Data Lake and used for a variety of use cases.
+exl-id: 6f6c049d-f19f-4161-aeb4-3a01eca7dc75
 ---
 # Generate datasets from results in Query Service

 The true power of [!DNL Query Service] is revealed when queries are used to generate datasets in the [!DNL Data Lake] to be used as input into more queries or in other services such as [!DNL Data Science Workspace], [!DNL Real-time Customer Profile], or [!DNL Analysis Workspace].